MedVisBonn/eyeseg/README.md

 The output is saved as a .eye file in the specified output folder (processed/ by default).
 The .eye file contains layer heights and drusen segmentation.
 The drusen segmentation is computed with a default threshold of 2.
 You can change the threshold with the `-t` option.

+Results are stored as .eye files in the output folder.
+The .eye file contains the image data as well as the layer and drusen segmentations and can be loaded, visualized or further processed using the [eyepy](https://github.com/MedVisbonn/eyepy) Python package.

 ### Quantification with default grid

 ```bash